Emergency Planning and Evacuation

-The NRC assumes the radiation plume will be diluted, so won’t impact people beyond 10 miles of San Onofre.
+The NRC assumes the radiation plume will be diluted, so won’t impact people beyond 10 miles.
 However, they assume a 50-mile radiation contamination zone (e.g., ground and food contamination).

 The emergency plan is to shelter in place or evacuate to a reception center.
 Freeway on-ramps will be blocked.
 Only those within the 10 mile evacuation zone will be able to enter the freeways, according to Jen Tucker, San Clemente’s Emergency Planning Officer.